maxhumber/marc/README.md

 | Don't have to think about environments            | Need randomness?
 Too bad.
 Go roll it yourself  |
 | `XCTest` is nicer/easier than `unittest`/`pytest` | Playgrounds aren't as good as Hydrogen/Jupyter |

 So why?
 For fun!
 And procrastination.
 And, more seriously, because I needed some chains in Swift.
-And then because I thought it could be interesting to create a Rosetta Stone for packaging and testing in Python and Swift!
+And then, because I thought it could be interesting to create a Rosetta Stone for Python and Swift...
+So if you, Dear Reader, are looking to use Markov chains in your Python or Swift project, or are looking to jump to or from either language, I hope you find this useful.

 ### Warning